College is a time to explore the world and discover your values, interests, skills, and abilities.

 The overall objective of any experiential learning course is the integration of theory and practice—integration of academic study with direct or hands-on experience.

-The Study Abroad Program at Stevenson University provides an educational experience that engages students in their personal, social, and intellectual growth by providing opportunities to explore and learn while studying with Stevenson faculty outside the United States.
-Stevenson's faculty leaders plan trips that include courses and programs abroad.
-Faculty leaders guide you on the trip and teach the courses for which you will earn Stevenson University credits.
+The Study Abroad Program at Stevenson University provides an educational experience that engages students in their personal, social, and intellectual growth by providing opportunities to explore and learn while studying outside the United States.
+During this experience, students will foster understanding, appreciation, and respect for diversity.
+Students will broaden their horizons by increasing their ability to live fully and successfully in a dynamic global community.

 Visit our Study Abroad section for more specifics about program offerings at Stevenson.